karanja-Muiruri/Python-Data-Cleaning-Project/README.md

 During the initial exploration and analysis of the FIFA21 dataset, several issues were identified:

-Missing Values: Columns such as Hits and Loan Date End contained missing values that needed to be addressed through careful handling and computation.
+- **Missing Values**: Columns such as Hits and Loan Date End contained missing values that needed to be addressed through careful handling and computation.
-Inconsistent Formatting: Various columns exhibited inconsistent formatting, necessitating data standardization for uniformity.
+- **Inconsistent Formatting**: Various columns exhibited inconsistent formatting, necessitating data standardization for uniformity.
 Specifically, the Heights and Weights columns had values recorded in different units.

 ### Tools Used